Vakiti/Vakiti/README.md

 # 💫 About Me:
 I am currently working on economic trend forecasting and spatial data integration for forest product industries as a Data Scientist Researcher.
 I'm loooking to collaborate on data-driven research, especially projects that intersect economics, policy, and sustainability.
 I am currently learning advanced forecasting models and scalable data engineering techniques in R and Python.<br><br>You can ask me about healthcare claim analytics, insurance denial trends, or building BI dashboards that drive real-time decisions.
 <br><br> Lastly, feel free to contact me on my socials below.
-I'm always open to discussing forest economics, data ethics in public policy, and giving back to the field by helping out my fellow data science enthusiasts!
+I'm always open to discussing forest economics, data ethics in public policy, and giving back to the field by helping out fellow data science enthusiasts!

 ## 🌐 Socials: